jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 In this tutorial, you deploy a Node.js app and then update it by using IBM Bluemix DevOps Services and Bluemix Live Sync.
 You can see the changes to your running Bluemix application immediately, without waiting for redeployment.

 ##Before you begin
-[Download and install the Bluemix Live Sync command-line interface][1].
+[Download and install the Bluemix Live Sync command-line interface for Windows][1].

 **Important:** The Live Sync command-line interface is available only for Windows 7 and 8.
 More platforms are coming soon.
 [Learn more about the Live Sync command-line interface][16].